GeekZoneHQ/web/readme.md

 18. Install RabbitMQ `sudo apt-get install rabbitmq-server`
 19. Configure RabbitMQ to start on boot `sudo systemctl enable rabbitmq-server`
 20. Run the celery worker `celery -A web worker --loglevel=info`
-21. Run the local server `python3 manage.py runserver`.
+21. Open another terminal and run the local server `python3 manage.py runserver`.
 If you navigate to `http://localhost:8000/memberships/register` in your browser you should now see the app.
 You can press control-c in the terminal to exit the server.

 After you have done the above subsequent setup is a lot simpler.
 ```sh